 • Get to the point.

-– Blog posts are a great way to get more information out than you could in a shorter format.
+– No matter what the myths say, blogging is great way to get more information out than you could in a shorter format.
 There are times when a TikTok just can’t cover it.
 But keep in mind that the average reader does not spend a lot of time with their attention fully focused on any particular post.
 Readers often multitask while interacting with blogs, and a full 73% say they only skim blog posts.

 So is blogging worthwhile for your brand?
 If you approach it with a clear plan, pay attention to your posts’ performance and, most of all, offer value to your readers, you can expect positive results.
 Keep it relevant, readable and searchable.
 Maintaining a blog is still worth it in 2023 for brands willing to put in the effort to provide visitors with a seamless, optimized, quality experience.